uintdev/blog/content/network-unlocking-without-carrier-or-oem-intervention-on-mtk/index.md

 Some company information regarding liquidation can be found [here](https://www.nemzeticegtar.hu/hungaro-flotta-kft-c1909509036.html).

-I'm taking it that the device is not going to be properly network-unlocked any time soon.
+I am taking it that the device is not going to be properly network-unlocked any time soon.